wpexpertsio/login-designer/readme.txt

 This plugin is created and maintaned by [Rich Tabor](https://richtabor.com?utm_medium=login-designer-lite&utm_source=readme&utm_campaign=readme&utm_content=rich-tabor).

+== Screenshots ==

+1. Templates: Change your look in seconds

+2. Editing: Add backgrounds, change colors — customize anything

+3. Templates: Easily swap templates any time

+4. Templates: Start with a template, then customize

 == Installation ==

 1. Upload the `login-designer` folder to your `/wp-content/plugins/` directory or alternatively upload the login-designer.zip file via the plugin page of WordPress by clicking 'Add New' and selecting the zip from your local computer.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Start customizing from the WordPress Customizer > Login Designer panel.

-== Screenshots ==

-1.